-Question: What should my first step toward the "C" level be?
+Question: What should be my first step toward the C level?

-I am a programmer with years of experience—unfortunately, for lots of different companies.
+I am a programmer with years of experience, unfortunately for lots of different companies.
 I’ve worked for companies that let me go when the project was over and companies that went bankrupt while I was employed.
-The development company I work for now is showing signs of cash flow difficulties, such as cutting back on perks and laying off lots of people.
+The development company I work for now is showing signs of cash flow difficulties: cutting back on perks, laying off lots of people.

 I’m telling you what you already know from your own experience because I want to confirm your suspicions that other types of IT jobs can be more stable.
 I say “can be” because payroll is one of the biggest items on any company’s list of expenses.
 Thus, it’s tempting for any company to cut back on staff when cash flow crunches come along.

-Being the CIO, or on the CIO track, can give you more stability in your career, however.
-You would be able to manage projects that spans months or years and that overlap time-wise.
+Being the CIO, or on the CIO track, can give you more stability in your career.
+You would be able to manage projects that span months or years and that overlap time-wise.
 Thus, you’d always have projects that are in progress.
 If you like working on one project at a time without starting another until the current one is finished, then being a CIO isn’t a good career change for you.

 Before you make up your mind that you want to be a CIO, you should thoughtfully ponder the switch to the management side of IT.